Commercial awareness focus: professional services firms and the economy

 Professional services pack an economic punch

-- According to professional body TheCityUK, the financial services and professional services industry employs over two million people in the UK – that’s seven per cent of the working population!
+- According to professional body TheCityUK, the financial services and professional services industry employs over two million people in the UK—that’s over seven per cent of the working population!

 - The City and the UK financial services and professional services sector as a whole is a leading European financial hub, and one of the global front-runners in banking, accountancy, management consulting, hedge funds, insurance and investment and private banking.

-- 2014 figures have shown that the UK’s financial services trade surplus is the biggest in the world!
-It’s more than two and a half times the size of the US trade surplus, which sits in second place.
-It’s three times more than that of Luxembourg, and Switzerland; third and fourth place respectively.
-The total of the trade surplus was $71 bn in 2013; up from $67 bn in 2012.
+- 2019 figures have shown that the UK’s financial services trade surplus is the biggest in the world!
+It's nearly equivalent to that of the next three leading countries combined (the US, Luxembourg, and Switzerland).
+The total of the trade surplus of financial and related professional services in the UK was of £75.1bn in 2017, up from £72bn in 2014.

-Professional services firms support both public and private sector organisations from all sectors in their plans for and financing, growth and adherence to UK and international regulations.
+Professional services firms support both public and private sector organisations in their plans for and financing, growth and adherence to UK and international regulations.
 It’s a hugely influential task: the better these companies do and the more money they make, the better all round for the UK economy!

 Economics and finance blogs in the national press will talk a lot about terms such as GDP and trade surplus.
 If you can get to grips with the business lingo and a firm’s position within the UK economy and global markets, you’ll make a big impression from the off in any business interview as a school leaver.